epomatti/aws-glue-athena/README.md

 ## Glue Crawler

-Connect to the Jumpbox VM using SSM and apply the [`prepare-database.sql`](./prepare-database.sql) file to generate the data.
-Example
+Connect to the Jumpbox VM using instance connect, and then connect to the database:

 ```sh
 mysql -u 'etluser' -p'passw0rd' \